jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 In this dataset, the ratings that are present are E, M, T, E10+, AO, and RP.
 These ratings are for Everyone (all ages), Mature (ages 17+), Teen a(ages 13+), Everyone 10+ (ages 10+), Adults Only (ages 18+), and finally Rating Pending, for games which have not yet recieved a final ESRB rating.

 ![Videogame Ratings vs Global Sales](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Eduardo/Milestone%202/Eduardo_EDA_Plots/sales_by_rating.png)
+*Figure 2.3 - Videogame Ratings vs Global Sales*

-From the above bar chart, we see that the games which are rated *E* for Everyone are the *most sold game rating*.
+In *Figure 2.3*, we see that the games which are rated *E* for Everyone are the *most sold game rating*.
 Follwoing closely behind are those games rated *M* for Mature and *T* for Teen.
 Games rated *E* sold almost 2 billion units worth of games, while games rated *M* and *T* sold roughly 1.4 and 1.3 billion units worth of games apiece.

 Now, as we did with the previous question, we will normalize this plot and check again to see which videogame rating tends to sell the most units again on average.
 We make sure to do this because we have in total 2083 E rated games, 1433 M rated games, and 2377 T rated games.
 There is some differences between the the number of games rated *E* and those rated *T*.
 Yet, interestingly enough, we see clearly here that more of a game rating does not mean that the game will sell more!
 This was not the case represented in the previous question!

 ![Videogame Ratings vs Global Sales Normalized](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Eduardo/Milestone%202/Eduardo_EDA_Plots/sales_by_rating_normalized.png)
+*Figure 2.4 - Videogame Ratings vs Global Sales Normalized*

 From this normalized plot, we can see that M rated  games and E rated games appeal to the greatest and most general audience, which makes sense that they should be topping the global sales list with roughly a million units sold on average per game.
 The other two ratings which are for T and E10+ both made roughly 600 thousand units sold.
 RP did not have very many entries in the dataset, and finally, the major outlier in this graph is the AO.